 Capri at Nine Zero One created a super pretty bronze take on the rose gold trend for Ashlee Simpson.
 Part smokey, part dusty, this multi-dimensional pink is anything but bubblegum pop.

 Rose Gold Curls

 These stunning rose gold curls combine a natural blonde base color with a pretty hint of pink.
-Courtesy of Wella, these healthy curls look extra dreamy in such a sweet color palette.
+Courtesy of Wella, these healthy curls look dreamy in a sweet color palette.

-The Katy Keene star used the Kristin Ess Rose Gold Temporary Tint ($12) to get a bright and metallic rose gold for an easy, low-commitment upgrade on her signature lob.
+Lucy Hale used the Kristin Ess Rose Gold Temporary Tint ($15) to get a bright and metallic rose gold for an easy, low-commitment upgrade on her signature lob.

 Classic Rose Gold

-Nikki Lee, the co-founder of Nine Zero One Salon in LA tried out rose gold hair for herself and we gotta say, it's a great choice.
+Nikki Lee, the cofounder of Nine Zero One Salon in LA, tried out rose gold hair for herself, and we've got to say it's a great choice.

 Vibrant Dyed Rose